hushmirror/docs/hushd-desktop-windows.md

 On Windows I suggest you use the release binary unless you know what you're doing regarding code and compilers.

-1) Download the [release binary here](https://github.com/MyHush/hush3/releases/) and unextract the zip file.
+1) Download the [release binary here](https://git.hush.is/hush/hush3/releases) and unextract the zip file.
+(Note: for 3.6.0 please choose the larger file)

 1) The data (blockchain, configuration, etc.) will be stored in 'C:\Users\<YOUR_USERNAME>/AppData/Roaming/Komodo/HUSH3' (on Windows) by default.